 The LSU Office of Independent Study assists those individuals who are unable to attend regular classes and who wish to pursue instruction at home.
 Correspondence courses are available in college, high school, and certain professional non-credit subjects.
-Course catalogs may be obtained through the Division of Continuing Education and Public Service or by contacting the Office of Independent Study, Pleasant Hall, LSU, Baton Rouge LA, 70803, or by phone at 800/234.5046.
+Course catalogs may be obtained by contacting the Office of Independent Study, Pleasant Hall, LSU, Baton Rouge LA, 70803, or by phone at 800/234.5046.
 If you are an LSUS student, correspondence course must be approved by your advisor in order for the course to transfer to LSUS.

-www.lsus.edu/la Facu ılty and Staff Dean: Dr. Lawrence Anderson BH226 797.5371 Associate Dean: Dr. Dalton Gossett SC104A 797.5231 Directors American Studies Program: William Pederson BH321 797.5349 General Studies: Larry Anderson BH226 797.5371 India Studies Program: Sanjay Menon BH212 797.5315 Institute for Nonprofit Administration and Research: Stacey Hargis BH123 795.4264 Nonprofit Administration Program: Helen Wise BH119 797.5333 Red River Regional Studies: Gary Joiner BH453 798.4176 Red River Watershed Management Institute: Gary Hanson SC121 797.5041 Graduate Program Director ^S Master of Arts in Liberal Arts: Helen Taylor BH218 797.5211 Master of Science in Biological Sciences: Dalton Gossett SC107 797.5231 Master of Science in Computer Systems Technology: Krishna Agarwal TC249 795.4283 Master of Science in Nonprofit Administration: Helen Wise BH119 797.5333
+w ww.lsus.edu/la Facı ulty and Staff Dean: Dr. Lawrence Anderson BH226 797.5371 Associate Dean: Directors American Studies Program: William Pederson BH321 797.5349 General Studies: Larry Anderson BH226 797.5371 India Studies Program: Sanjay Menon BH212 797.5315 Institute for Nonprofit Administration and Research: Stacey Hargis BH123B 795.4264 Red River Regional Studies: Gary Joiner BH453 798.4176 Red River Watershed Management Institute: Gary Hanson SC121 797.5041 Graduate Program Director rs Master of Arts in Liberal Arts: Helen Taylor BH218 797.5211 Master of Science in Biological Sciences: Stephen Banks SC214 797.5220 Master of Science in Computer Systems Technology: Alfred McKinney TC206A 797.5093 Master of Science in Nonprofit Administration: BH123B 795.4245

-The diverse programs in the College of Arts and Sciences enable students to interpret, evaluate, and alter their world by fostering an awareness of the laws of nature, along with the linguistic, artistic, and social media through which humanity inscribes its image on the world.
+The diverse programs in the College of Arts and Sciences enable students to interpret, evaluate, and alter their world by fostering an awareness of the laws of nature, along with the social, linguistic, and artistic media through which humanity inscribes its image on the world.
 Such programs develop a spirit of tolerance and rigorous intellectual honesty that helps students shape their destiny in a free society.

 The College provides both the environment and the resources through which students develop the intellectual discipline needed for graduate school, professional school, or careers in many professions.
-Students develop skills in communication and critical thinking necessary to analyze the natural world and society's interaction with that world, and to address both, scientific and social issues, in the objective and humane manner required by a democratic society.
+Students develop skills in communication and critical thinking necessary to analyze the natural world and society's interaction with that world, and to address both scientific and social issues in the objective and humane manner required by a democratic society.